Malhardixit/quiz-portal/README.md

 1) Always export the components default by creating a index.js file
 2) We can include component into UI but not UI into component
 3) Use Images less than 200KB and use only svg or webp
+4) Variables should be in camelCase
+5) Write variable names in such a way that it should be understandable
+6) Avoid using negative margins
+7) Avoid prop drilling and use context api or redux

 # General Rules for raising a PR
 1) Always write a description of PR and what it is about